pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 All of the above has focused on groups of tasks with simple, one-hop relationships to each other.
 In the real world, things can be far messier.
-It's quite possible to end up calling one task, which depends on another, which depends on a third, which...you get the idea.
-Multiple tasks might share the same dependency - running that dependency multiple times in a session is at best inefficient and at worst incorrect.
-And once we add followups to the mix, the complexity increases further.
+It's quite possible to call one task, which depends on another, which depends on a third, and so forth.

+Multiple tasks in such a tree might share a dependency - and running it multiple times in a session may be inefficient or even outright incorrect.
+Add followup tasks to the mix and you've got quite a recipe for complexity.

-Tools like Invoke tackle this by building a graph (technically, a *directed acyclic graph* or *DAG*) of the tasks and their relationships, enabling deduplication and determination of the best execution order.
+Tools like Invoke tackle this by building a graph (technically, a *directed acyclic graph* or *DAG*) of the requested tasks and their relationships, enabling deduplication and determination of the correct execution order.

 .. note::
     This deduplication does not require use of task checks (tasks are simply removed from the graph after they run), but the two features work well together nonetheless.

-A quick example of what this looks like: some shared dependencies in a small tree::
+A quick example of what this looks like, with shared dependencies in a small tree::

     @task